End-to-end certification and regulatory compliance for Indian and global markets.

 ✔ Credibility and trust: This turns to be the credibility with donors and stakeholders.

-✔ Tax benefits: NGOs may avail benefits under 80Gs and 12As.
+✔ Tax benefits: NGOs may avail benefits under 12A 18G Registration.

-1 Decide the Type of NGO: A choice between Trust, Society, or Section 8 Company.
+1 Decide the Type of NGO Registration: A choice between Trust, Society, or Section 8 Company.

 2 Document Preparation: Identification and address proof can be collected with legal declarations.